puppetlabs/puppet-specifications/language/func-api.md

 ### Defining a Typed Dispatch

-The act of directing a call of the function to the correct method is called dispatching.
-In the simple case, a default dispatcher was defined (all parameters are of Any type).
+The act of directing a call of the function to the correct method is known as *dispatching*.
+In the simple case, a default dispatcher was defined (all parameters are of `Any` type).
 While this is convenient we most often want automatic checking of the arguments type.
-We may also want to direct the call to different methods depending on the given argument types as this makes it a lot easier to implement a function cleanly (we may want a function to operate quite differently based on if it gets an Array or a String etc.)
+We may also want to direct the call to different methods depending on the given argument types as this makes it a lot easier to implement a function cleanly (we may want a function to operate quite differently based on if it gets an `Array` or a `String` etc.)

-The `dispatch` method is used to define the dispatching of one type signature to a method.
-It takes a block in which one call to param is made with type and name for each parameter (in order from left to right).
-Here is a min function that returns the smallest of two numbers, and the lexicographically earlier of two strings (downcased to get case independence).
+The `dispatch` method is used to define the dispatching of one *type signature* to one method.
+It takes a block in which a call to `param` is made with type and name of each wanted parameter (in order from left to right).
+Here is a `min` function that returns the smallest of two numbers, and the lexicographically earlier of two strings (downcased to get case independence).

-    Puppet::Functions.create_function('min') do
+    Puppet::Functions.create_function(:min) do
       dispatch :min do
-        param 'Numeric', 'a'
+        param 'Numeric', :a
-        param 'Numeric', 'b'
+        param 'Numeric', :b
       end

       dispatch :min_s do
-        param 'String', 's1'
+        param 'String', :s1
-        param 'String', 's2'
+        param 'String', :s2
       end

       def min(x,y)